arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 ```

 ### Register your message handlers on message pump
 Your custom *message handlers* can be registered on a *message pump* registration.
-Both the type of the handler and type of of messages it can process, is required.
+Both the type of the handler and the type of messages it can process, is required.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;